 Fill baskets with some small toys and games instead of only candy.

 If you’re celebrating this holiday with Easter baskets, there’s nothing requiring you from filling them to the brim with sugary candy.
 You can use sugar-free candy, but you can also replace some of those sweets with toys and games.
 Especially with kids, these can be just as special and exciting as finding candy bars and chocolate eggs.

 Hide the baskets after enjoying some candy.

 Speaking of baskets, many people leave them out all day long like an April version of Halloween.
 Doing so just makes it easier for everyone in your home to snack and graze on candy throughout the day.
 To avoid this unhealthy mistake, hide the baskets after people have enjoyed some of the candy.
 It’s also a great idea to put the candy in a bag and freeze it.
 Keeping candy out of sight can help people avoid temptation.

 Limit how much soda or alcohol you drink.

 You probably know that regular soda is bad for your teeth, but so is diet soda.
 That’s because all soda is highly acidic and can erode your enamel.
 As with candy, having some is fine — you just need to limit how much you drink.
 The same is true for alcohol.
 Some drinks like white wine are both sugary and acidic, and dark drinks like amber beer and red wine can stain your teeth.

-Call us immediately at our Bridgeport/Trumbull dental office (203-916-9348) or our Stratford dental office (203-212-8259) to schedule dental cleanings and dental exams to help protect your smile after Easter is over.
+Call us immediately at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule dental cleanings and dental exams to help protect your smile after Easter is over.